unbit/uwsgi-docs/FAQ.rst

 Sorry, we only do "official" benchmarks for regression testing.
-If benchmarks are very important to you, you can search on the mailing list, make your own benchmarks or search on Google.  uWSGI gives precedence to machine health, so do not expect that your `ab` test with an unrealistic number of concurrent connections will be managed flawlessly without tuning.
+If benchmarks are very important to you, you can search on the mailing list, make your own benchmarks or search on Google.  uWSGI gives precedence to machine health, so do not expect your `ab` test with an unrealistic number of concurrent connections to be managed flawlessly without tuning.
 Some socket and networking knowledge is required if you want to make a valid benchmark (and avoid geek rage in your blog comments ;).
 Also remember that uWSGI can be run in various modes, so avoid comparing it configured in preforking mode